| Pertile was born on 9 November 1885

 in Fra Diavolo, Aida, Lohengrin, Un ballo in maschera, La

-presented for the first time with a cast including Rasa, Carosio,
+presented for the first time with a cast including Bruna-Rasa, Carosio,

-during the year at Livorno, and Bologna.
+later that year also at Livorno and Bologna.
 Besides that, Pertile

 sang in Pagliacci (Milan), Fedora (Milan), Aida (Vienna, Modena)

-In 1937 Pertile curtailed even more his appearances.
+and Rome for Nerone.
+In 1937 Pertile curtailed his appearances even more.
 He sang

 La Scala and Zürich.
-Pertile had another major assumption
+Pertile had another major role

 to add to his repertory.
 At Malta in late 1937, Pertile sang